mrterranova/liri-node-app-previous/README.md

 ### Instructions (Assignment as was given)

-1. Navigate to the root of your project and run `npm init -y` &mdash; this will initialize a `package.json` file for your project.
-The `package.json` file is required for installing third party npm packages and saving their version numbers.
-If you fail to initialize a `package.json` file, it will be troublesome, and at times almost impossible for anyone else to run your code after cloning your project.
+1. Navigate to the root of your project.
+Collect all packages needed for initializing this assignment.

-2. Make a `.gitignore` file and add the following lines to it.
-This will tell git not to track these files, and thus they won't be committed to Github.
+2. Make a `.gitignore` will leave out the following from the github site.

 ```
 node_modules